sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

 EMR LIVY CONNECTION
 =============

-Fire Insights enable you to create Livy Connection and use the Connection to submit the Job.
+Fire Insights enable you to create Apache Livy Connection and use the Connection to submit the Job.

 Below are steps on how to create Livy Connection in Fire Insights.